 “But…how?
 Where?”

 “Do that animal thing.
 Pet reconning.
-If you get a move-on you might have kibble by sundown.”
+If you get a move-on you'll have kibble by sundown.”

-Because anything was better than this fairy nattering in his ear tufts, Bramble began walking.
+Anything was better than this fairy nattering in his ear tufts!
+Bramble began walking.

-Bramble had no idea how he did it but with each step he had a stronger sense of where he was meant to go.
-Maybe it was his bright blue water bowl or the kibble dish on the kitchen floor or of being groomed by the warmth of fire or, most especially, the sweet furless kitten, he focused on what he loved and the more he walked, the closer they felt.
-All the while, the fairy popped in an out.
+He had no idea how he managed it but with each step he had a stronger sense of where he was meant to go.
+Maybe it was the thought of his bright blue water bowl or the kibble dish on the kitchen floor or of being groomed by the warmth of fire or, most especially, the sweet furless kitten, he focused on those images and the more he walked, the closer they felt.
+As Bramble made his way from city streets to suburban lawns, the fairy continued to pop in and out.

 “Ah!
-I see you’re making progress,” the fairy said when Bramble reached the field only a quarter of a mile from home.
+You’re making progress,” the fairy said when Bramble reached the field that smelled so very close to home.

 “No thanks to you, Fairy,” Bramble growled.